 Dampness, rot and infestation

 Repair category 2

-Notes Elevated moisture readings were recorded to walls and ceilings and further dampness may be present to other parts of the building.
+Notes Elevated moisture readings were recorded to internal walls and areas of damp staining were noted to the ceilings.
+Further dampness may be present to other parts of the building.
 Prolonged dampness increases the risk of timber defects.
 It is important to remedy water ingress timeously to prevent deterioration of the building.
 A timber/damp specialist can investigate with a view to having remedial repairs implemented.

-Chimney stacks

-Repair category 2

-Notes General weathering and cracked render was noted to the chimney stack.
+Chimney stack (S Repair category 2 Notes Eroded stonework and vegetation growth were evident to the chimney stack.
+A building contractor can carry out any repairs required.
 Chimney stacks are frequently troublesome and are often the source of dampness/water ingress.
 Ongoing monitoring/maintenance can be anticipated.
 An inspection at close quarters may reveal further defects.
 It may be prudent to have the chimney stack inspected prior to purchase.